Continuing Education Activity

 - Males are affected more commonly than females with no racial predilection.

 - Clinical manifestations vary by the rapidity of the venous occlusion.

-- Most common etiology is nephrotic syndrome, though can be seen with primary hypercoagulability disorders, malignant renal tumors, infections, trauma or as a post-renal transplant complication.
+- The most common etiology is nephrotic syndrome, though can be seen with primary hypercoagulability disorders, malignant renal tumors, infections, trauma, or as a post-renal transplant complication.